Also known as:Fecal Calprotectin; Stool Calprotectin

-An elevated calprotectin indicates that inflammation is likely present in the gastrointestinal tract but does not indicate either its location or cause.
+An elevated calprotectin level is a person's stool indicates that inflammation is likely present in the intestines but does not indicate either its location or cause.
 In general, the degree of elevation is associated with the severity of the inflammation.

 In people newly diagnosed with IBD, concentrations of calprotectin may be very high.

 A low calprotectin means that signs and symptoms are likely due to a non-inflammatory bowel disorder.
-Examples of these include irritable bowel syndrome (IBS) and viral gastrointestinal infections.
+Examples of these include viral infections in the digestive tract and irritable bowel syndrome (IBS).
+Unlike IBD, IBS does not cause inflammation.
+Rather, it causes cramp-like stomach pains and spasms with bouts of diarrhea and/or constipation.
 In people with low calprotectin results, an endoscopy is less likely to be indicated or useful.

 A moderate calprotectin level may indicate that there is some inflammation present or that a person's condition is worsening.
 A repeated calprotectin test with a result that is still moderately elevated or that has increased is likely to require further investigation and may warrant an endoscopy.

 Anything that causes inflammation in the intestines can cause an increase in stool calprotectin.

 Calprotectin can be increased with the intestinal tissue damage and bleeding that is sometimes seen with use of non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen.

 Calprotectin is related to another stool test, lactoferrin.
 Both are substances that are released by white blood cells in the stool and are associated with intestinal inflammation.

 In some cases, calprotectin may be low even when inflammation is present (a false negative).
 This is most frequently seen with children.